-Czech Stop & bakery open despite crash
+Czech Stop & Bakery open despite crash

 Inside the store racks of novelty items along with tables and chairs were damaged, making a substantial mess.

-The bakery re-opened this morning at 5 and the Czech Stop Convenience Store will reopen Wednesday morning.
+The bakery re-opened at 5 a.m.
+Tuesday, and the Czech Stop Convenience Store will reopen Wednesday morning.

 “We’ve had it in the past, on our way south, going down to South Padre.
 And we love the kolache so we love to stop and have a little treat.”